Step by step guide: Making a small claims application to the Federal Circuit and Family Court of Australia

 You can serve the forms yourself or you can get someone else to do it for you.
 There are professionals, called 'process servers' who can serve them for you.
 However, you will have to pay them.

 If you have to pay a process server you may be able to, in limited circumstances, claim this back from your employer if you win your case.

-You may not be able to serve the forms because, for example, you can't find your employer or they are avoiding you.
-It is possible to apply to the court for 'substituted service'.
+If you cannot serve the forms because, for example, you can't find your employer or they are avoiding you, you may be able to apply to the Court for 'substituted service'.
 Substituted service means that you can use another way to make sure your employer knows about your application (for example, by email).

 You should get

 legal advice if you are having trouble serving the forms.